-Club 4/5 is a recreational program for four and five year olds meeting for an hour and a half weekday mornings.
+Club 4/5 is a recreational program for four and five year olds meeting from 8:30 to 10:00 a.m.
+Monday through Friday.
 Activities include age appropriate crafts, games, stories, and occasional "field trips" to the beach or for a walk.
-The class meets Monday, Wednesday, and Friday at either 8:30 to 10:00 a.m. or 10:30 a.m. to 12:00 p.m. and Tuesday and Thursdays from 8:30 to 10:00 a.m in Clark Hall.
-You can register for either the Monday, Wednesday, Friday program; the Tuesday, Thursday program, or both.
+The class meets in Clark Hall.

 There are two art classes, Introduction to Fine Arts, offered on Wednesdays from 3:00 to 4:00 p.m. for those ages five to eight, and Advanced Fine Arts, offered on Wednesdays from 4:30 to 6:00 p.m. for those ages nine and up.
 Both classes will focus on the various types of art and the artists that have defined it over time.
 Projects will involve various types and aspects of art in today’s society including drawing, painting, sculpting, and photography.
 Depending on the age group, participants might be doing photography or self-portrait drawing, watercolor fish, ceramics, three-dimensional design, print making, and colored pencil projects.
 No prior art education or experience is necessary